andrykonchin/andrykonchin.github.io/_posts/2019-09-08-ruby-basics-exception-catching-en.markdown

 ### `ensure` and explicit `return`

-It's interesting to play with explicit `return` within `ensure` section.
-As we know `ensure` section doesn't affect a block or method returned value.But explicit `return` makes a difference.
+Exploring the use of explicit `return` statements within the `ensure` section can be intriguing.
+Typically, the `ensure` section does not impact the return value of a block or method.
+However, when an explicit `return` is utilized, it can lead to a notable difference.

-First of all it overrides returned value from a block or method:
+Primarily, the explicit `return` within the `ensure` section takes precedence and overrides the returned value from a block or method:

 ```ruby
 def foo